Desjardins Canal: End of the road

 The first railway in Canada was the Champlain and St. Lawrence Railroad, built in 1836 in Lower Canada to connect ports on the St. Lawrence and Richelieu Rivers.
 The potential for railroad transportation in Upper Canada was quickly recognized and almost immediately the Desjardins Canal Company was forced to deal with this new source of competition.
 Railways came on stream rapidly during the mid-1850s but the one that had the most impact on Dundas and the Desjardins Canal was the Great Western Railway connecting Niagara Falls and Windsor through Hamilton, Dundas and London.
 This development was good news for the province as a whole but, as the lines serviced areas on which the Desjardins Canal depended for much of its traffic, they had a negative impact on the canal company.

 While the canal continued to provide benefits to Dundas, its problems did not abate.
 Chief among them were financial issues as the canal continued to be unable to generate sufficient operating income to remain viable.
 Competition from the railroads, and from the network of roads allowing improved travel between producers and consumers, certainly contributed to this.
 Another factor was that, with the development of steam-based power technology, it became possible to locate industry away from sources of water power.
-This, along with the availability of waterfront access not dependent on the vagaries of the Desjardins Canal, accelerated the growth of industry on Hamilton's bayhore to the detriment of Dundas.
+This, along with the availability of waterfront access not dependent on the vagaries of the Desjardins Canal, accelerated the growth of industry on Hamilton's bayshore to the detriment of Dundas.

 All this was exacerbated by squabbling between the railroad, road, and canal companies about bridge construction and rights-of-way.
 As the canal cut through the shortest route between Toronto and Hamilton for both rail and road traffic, it was necessary to bridge the gap in some way to accommodate land-based traffic.
 Conflict over the years centered on building a low-level bridge (cheaper but with the potential to block canal traffic, and difficult for trains to use) or a high-level one (more expensive but providing a straight and level base for train traffic).
 The bridges also presented safety issues, most notably in 1857 when a train wreck, killing 59 people received wide attention.